A Chinese Ghost Story: The Tsui Hark Animation: Story

 While Shine is away, Butterfly is heavily questioned by Madame Trunk about where Shine is.
-Butterfly tries to deny the fact she knew anything, but eventually under torture, she reveals some information on Shine, with a human man who is Ning.
+Butterfly tries to deny the fact she knew anything, but eventually, under torture, she reveals Shine is with the human man Ning.
 Madame Trunk, who is running low on life force, is desperate to get Ning so she can live, and enlists Butterfly to get them.

 At night, Ning and Shine return to the city, where a celebration is taking place.
-Mountain Evil, a mountain spirit, seen as a superstar, performs that night and charms Shine into staying on him.
-But when Shine pulls by accident one of his long, white, elegant hair that he claims nobody except him should touch, he is enraged.
+Mountain Evil, a mountain spirit, seen as a superstar, performs that night and charms Shine into staying with him.
+But when Shine accidentally pulls one of his long, white, elegant hairs that he claims nobody except him should touch, he is enraged.
 He tries to punish her, but the two monks appear and attack the ghost town.
 Ten Miles handles the ghost citizens, while White Cloud takes care of Mountain Evil.
 In the onslaught, Mountain Evil's hair is completely shaven by White Cloud, who thinks that his hair should be shaven like his to repent.
 But Mountain Evil tries to flee back into his mountain form, dragging Shine with him.
-Shine manages to escape, where Ning and her settle in a forest.
+Shine manages to escape, and she and Ning settle in a forest for the night.

-Shine reveals her background about working for Madame Trunk, in which Ning says to free her he would do anything, even losing his life force to free Shine from Madame Trunk's clutches.
-Shine takes him to Madame Trunk, but when she changes her mind at the last moment being unable to part with Ning and that by letting him be sacrificed for her freedom makes her selfish and Ning not in peace, she tries to save Ning.
+Shine reveals her background working for Madame Trunk, and Ning tells her he would do anything to free her, even losing his life force to Madame Trunk.
+Shine takes him to Madame Trunk, but when she changes her mind at the last moment, realizing that she loves him and letting him be sacrificed for her freedom makes her selfish, she tries to save Ning.
 Butterfly understands the situation and when she realises humans can coexist with spirits, helps Shine by ensuring Ning and Shine's escape.
-Because Madame Trunk has no more life force with Ning taken away from her, she rots and disappears, thus breaking the bond Shine is bound to her.
+Because Madame Trunk has no more life force with Ning taken away from her, she rots and disappears, thus breaking the bond Shine is bound to.

-Shine admits she loves Ning since he helped her so much, and that Ning returns her love, but worries that humans and spirits can't be together.
-While they share a tranquil moment, Mountain Evil appears and tries to take Shine away for the punishment she was to have from him.
-They hide, and when the Immortal Golden Dragon Train arrives, they sought refuge in the train.
+Shine admits she loves Ning since he helped her so much, and Ning returns her love, but worries that humans and spirits can't be together.
+While they share a tranquil moment, Mountain Evil appears and tries to take Shine away for the punishment she evaded from earlier.
+They hide, and when the Immortal Golden Dragon Train arrives, they seek refuge in it.
 Mountain Evil tries to attack the train, but is seen by Red Beard who destroys him.
-Ning asks Red Beard why he would do such a thing, Red Beard claims that he understood about spirits and ghostbusting the unholy ones are what he should do, and not just to bust all spirits.
+Ning asks Red Beard why he would do such a thing.
+Red Beard claims that he understood spirits now and destroying the unholy ones are what he should do, not just to destroying all spirits indiscriminately.